snl-dakota/dakota-examples/README.md

       ```bash
       git add <new_directory>
       git commit
-      git push -u origin <new-dakota-example>
+      git push origin <new-dakota-example>
       ```
+8. In the GitLab GUI, issue a merge request and clean up forked repository.
+   - Navigate to your forked repository, and issue a Merge request:
-8. In the GitLab GUI, navigate to your forked repository.
-On the left sidebar, click the `Merge request` link.
-Select your feature branch as the source and the Dakota examples repository master branch as the destination.
+     You may see a 'New merge request button at the top of the main window.
+Or, on the left sidebar, click the `Merge request` link.
+   - Select your feature branch as the source branch and the Dakota examples repository master branch as the target branch.
+   - Submit the merge request.
+You should then see a `Merge` button to merge your branch to the forked master branch.
+Optionally, click the box to remove the source branch to delete your feature branch onece the merge request is approved.
+   - Once the merge request is approved, if you clicked the box in the step above, you will see a button to remove the source branch.
+Click the button to remove your feature branch.
+Repeat step #1 above to sync your local fork.

 # Updating the README.md File